Ryukotsuki/Poke-Manager-Updater/README.md

 ## Media
 ![Updater](https://github.com/user-attachments/assets/cb2eb869-5e1f-4301-a44d-708af5a36af8)

-## Features
+## Features 🚀

-1. **Automated Updates**
+1. **Automatic Update Checks**
-   - The updater automatically checks for the latest release on the GitHub repository and downloads updates when available.
+   - Seamlessly stay up-to-date with the latest releases.
+The updater automatically checks your GitHub repository and downloads updates when new versions are available.

-2. **Downloaded & Total MB/s**
+2. **Detailed Download Metrics**
-   - The application shows the total amount downloaded and the current download progress since the update began.
+   - Keep track of your progress with precise metrics, including the total data downloaded (in MB) and the current progress since the update process began.

-3. **Download Progress**
+3. **Visual & Textual Progress Tracking**
-   - Users can track the download progress through a graphical progress bar and textual information.
+   - Enjoy a clear overview of download progress with a graphical progress bar and detailed textual updates for a better user experience.

-4. **Download Speed**
+4. **Real-Time Download Speed Monitoring**
-   - Real-time download speed is displayed to provide users with insights into the download performance.
+   - Gain insights into performance with real-time updates on download speeds, ensuring you stay informed about your connection and download efficiency.